jpwalker625/jpwalker625.github.io/_posts/2018-11-27-visualizing-data-in-r-with-ggplot2-part-2.md

   - ggplot2
   - visualization
   - tutorials
+published: true
 ---

 ## This is the second of a three part series on data visualization using the popular ggplot2 package.

-**For more on data viz, get an introduction to ggplot2 in [part 1](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-1/) or get into the weeds in [part 3!](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-3/)**
+**For more on data viz, get an introduction to ggplot2 in [part 1](https://jpwalker625.github.io/r/visualization/visualizing-data-in-r-with-ggplot2-part-1/) or get into the weeds in [part 3!](https://jpwalker625.github.io/r/visualization/visualizing-data-in-r-with-ggplot2-part-3/)**

 ## Part 2